Tracing Ion Migration in Halide Perovskites with Machine Learned Force Fields: Results

-To check the accuracy of the force fields, we compare the defect migration barrier calculated with the MLFFs and with DFT, using the climbing image nudged elastic band (CI-NEB) technique \cite{henkelman2000climbing}; the results are shown in ~\autoref{fig:figure1}c-h.
-The MLFF migration energies are generally in good agreement with the DFT results.
-Details of the CI-NEB calculations along with all calculated migration barriers are given in SI Note 4.
+{ As a simple, straightforward test on} the accuracy of the force fields, we compare the defect migration barrier calculated with the MLFFs and with DFT, using the climbing image nudged elastic band (CI-NEB) technique \cite{henkelman2000climbing}; the results are shown in Figure~\ref{fig:figure1}c-h.
+The MLFF migration barriers are generally in good agreement with the DFT results,{ with differences on the scale of 0.1 eV or less.
+The exception is \ce{V_{I}^{0}} where the difference is \SI{0.22}{eV}.
+The DFT calculated trends in migration barriers for iodide interstitials ($E_{\mathrm{b}}$(\ce{I_{I}^{+}}) $>$ $E_{\mathrm{b}}$(\ce{I_{I}^{-}}) $>$ $E_{\mathrm{b}}$(\ce{I_{I}^{0}})) and iodide vacancies ($E_{\mathrm{b}}$(\ce{V_{I}^{-}}) $>$ $E_{\mathrm{b}}$(\ce{V_{I}^{0}}) $>$ $E_{\mathrm{b}}$(\ce{V_{I}^{+}})) are well captured by MLFF.} Details of the CI-NEB calculations along with all calculated migration barriers are given in SI Note 6.

-In addition to energies, we also check the accuracy of these models in predicting forces.
-We sample $60$ structures from MD simulations at \SI{600}{K} for each defect system and compare the forces calculated using MLFFs with those calculated using DFT, all models have an $R^{2}>0.93$ and a mean absolute error (MAE) $<$\SI{0.053}{ev/\angstrom} for these comparisons.
-For forces acting on the atoms close to the defect environment, all MLFFs have $R^{2}>0.90$ and MAE $<$\SI{0.063}{ev/\angstrom}, illustrating the high accuracy of these models.
-The details of these MD runs, the procedure for identifying the defect environments, and the comparison of forces for all MLFFs with DFT can be found in SI Note 4.
+In addition to energies, we also check the accuracy and transferability of these models in predicting forces.
+We sample structures from MD simulations at \SI{600}{K} performed using { $6\times6\times6$ cubic (216 units of \ce{CsPbI_{3}}) supercells} for each defect system and compare the forces calculated using MLFFs with those calculated using DFT.
+The results of these comparisons give a {$R^{2}>0.94$} and a mean absolute error {(MAE) $\leq$ \SI{54.83}{meV/\angstrom}}.
+For forces acting on the atoms close to the defect environment, all MLFFs have {$R^{2}>0.93$ and MAE $\leq$ \SI{61.88}{meV/\angstrom}}, illustrating the high accuracy and transferability of the MLFFs { between differently sized supercells}.
+The details of these MD runs, the procedure for identifying the defect environments, and the comparison of forces for all MLFFs with DFT can be found in {SI Note 6}.